When fruit is as beautiful as this collection of late summer jewels, I hesitate to manipulate it in any way:

-But the peaches, as pretty and well textured as they were, were not very sweet, and so I had no qualms about turning them into sauce.
+But the peaches, though pretty, weren’t very sweet, so I had no qualms about turning them into sauce.

-I don’t follow the recipe exactly, mainly because I like a sweeter, more pronounced caramel flavor than the quantity of sugar in the book provides.
+The recipe below results in a more pronounced caramel flavor than the quantity of sugar in the book will give.
 I also like it with a bit of cream, though this is completely optional.
 A piece of vanilla scraped into the sauce is delicious, but if you don’t have one a few drops of extract will do.
 A teeny tiny pinch of salt and a squeeze of lemon juice finish it off.

-I also hope it provokes the same reaction now as it did a hundred years ago.
+I’m making it for a little dinner party tonight.
+I hope it provokes the same reaction now as it did a million years ago.

 Peach Caramel Sauce